 -

-Cycle sleeper mechanisms a few times early so you learn the smooth path and reduce snags.
+Cycle sleeper mechanisms a few times early so the motion feels natural before you need it for a guest.

 -

-Use built-in storage for throws so cushions don’t become clutter magnets.
+Use built-in storage for throws so cushions do not turn into clutter magnets.

 -